-Alison (mother of two, one with Asperger’s): For us as a family, it’s one of the most challenging things to do – is to be out of a routine.
+Alison (mother of 2 children, including 1 with Asperger’s): For us as a family, it’s one of the most challenging things to do – is to be out of a routine.

-Joanne (mother of four, two with autism): I remember one time we were at an airport in Queensland.
+Joanne (mother of 4 children, including 2 autistic children): I remember one time we were at an airport in Queensland.
 And Xalie, at that time, used to have huge anxiety.
 And we were told we had to wait an hour for the aeroplane.
 Now she couldn’t sit there with all those people in the airport.
 So she’s having this – literally – screaming meltdown in the airport.
 And my husband and I are there, not knowing what to do.
 So we took her off to try and buy her chips and umm, try and calm her down.
 And people are looking at her as if to say ‘What’s wrong with your daughter?’
 We were saying ‘She can’t handle all the crowds.’
 We explained she had autism.

-Rachel (mother of four, three with autism): When Alexander got his diagnosis, we went to Sydney, he’d never been on a plane before.
+Rachel (mother of 4 children, including 3 autistic children): When Alexander got his diagnosis, we went to Sydney, he’d never been on a plane before.
 So I started talking about it, four months before we went.
 Like, when we had that appointment, and I booked those flights, I started talking about it.
 We’d play with toy planes, and we’d talk about it.
 And I’d say, you know, ‘it’s going to be very noisy on the outside, a little bit noisy on the inside, but it’s so fun’ and, you know, I was making it an excitement for him.
 And, I could have sat there and spent hours and hours working on a book, ‘Here, look at this book.’
 But I felt like, for him, that worked, and he was very well prepared.

-Bobby (father of two, one with autism): We actually relate it to umm… to things that he has.
+Bobby (father of 2 children, including 1 autistic child): We actually relate it to umm… to things that he has.
 For example recently, when we went to Hamilton Island, we flew with Jetstar.
 And Sharon, one day on a trip back from interstate for work, got Peter a Jetstar aeroplane.
 So the night before we said ‘Tomorrow we’re going on a plane, we’re going on a holiday, swimming,’ and that sort of prepped him up, and umm, just going ‘What movies do you want to watch on the plane?’
 So, he’ll choose which movies, we’ll put them in the green … folder so that he knows he’s going to watch those movies on that aeroplane.
 So that’s the kind of preparation that we do.

 Joanne: They like preparation, umm, it’s very funny because as a family – although there is four children, we do try and get away a bit, because we feel it’s good for the twins to… to get out of that five kay (km) radius.
 You know: of your home environment – to get away.
 And my daughter Xalie, who’s a routine little chicken, she sees signs that we’re going away.
 So, Mum will be getting bags out, she’ll be packing up, and maybe the dog has been taken to Grandma’s the night before and the first thing she always does is, she sees it looks like we’re going away, so she’ll go in, she’ll grab the DVDs, she’ll go out and put them in the car, and she’ll sit in the car.
 And she’ll wait in the car for… half an hour or an hour.
 Because she sees that we’re going away and she doesn’t want to be left behind (laughs) so she’ll sit waiting in the car.

-Shannon (father of four, three with autism): Our kids repeat, a lot.
+Shannon (father of 4 children, including 3 autistic children): Our kids repeat, a lot.
 So if you’re saying for instance, we’re going to their Nan’s, umm, Al will repeat that, over and over again, for… a week.
 Like, more so than… I mean, I know a lot of kids repeat things, but they’ll go overboard.
 And, you know: ‘We’re going to Nan’s at this date, this time, when are we leaving?’
 This kind of thing.
 Constant.
 Over and over again.
 It’s like a constant reassurance that we’ll be still going.

 Joanne: We normally prepare visuals for the children.
 To say that umm, Saturday or Sunday, we’re going away – we’ll tell them the night before: ‘Tomorrow we’re going on holidays, we’ll be going to the beach, or to the river.
 We’ll be having… five sleeps.’
 Or we’ll be having two sleeps, however long we’re going.
 So they’ve got a mental picture in their head of what they’re doing.

-Sharon (mother of two, one with autism): I try and use social stories in a very relaxed environment to try and talk about it.
+Sharon (mother of 2 children, including 1 autistic child): I try and use social stories in a very relaxed environment to try and talk about it.
 Sometimes I’ll use visuals.
 Sometimes I’ll do a run-through of the story, just verbally, and then sort of bring in the visuals afterwards.
 You know, so he gradually gets introduced.

 Joanne: They’ll often say to me ‘Is it a car holiday?
 Or a plane holiday?’
 And we’ll say: ‘Plane holiday, beach, five sleeps.
 Mum and Dad are going, Bryce, Xalie, Flynn and (other child) are going, and then we’re coming home.’
 And that’s enough information.